 Al. Ringling Theatre

-Designed by the architectural firm Rapp and Rapp, it was funded by Albert Ringling, one of the famous Ringling Brothers Circus Entrepreneurs, for $100,000.
-The theatre has featured performances from vaudeville and silent movies, to grand opera starring such notables as Lionel Barrymore and Mary Pickford.
+The Al. Ringling Theatre in Baraboo, Wisconsin, first raised its curtains in November, 1915.
+Designed by the architectural firm Rapp and Rapp, it was funded by Albert Ringling, one of the famous Ringling Brothers Circus Entrepreneurs, as a gift to his home community.
+The theatre featured a wide range of performances from vaudeville and silent movies, to grand opera.

+The theater seats 700.
 The design of the theater is based on the Orpheum Theatre, built by Rapp and Rapp in Champaign, Illinois in 1914.
-The decor of the auditorium is said to have derived from Ange-Jacques Gabriel’s opera house of 1763-1770 in the Palace of Versailles but some also believe it may have been based on Victor Louis’s 1780 Grand Théâtre de Bordeaux.
+The decor is said to be derived from Ange-Jacques Gabriel’s opera house of 1763-1770 in the Palace of Versailles, but some also believe it may have been based on Victor Louis’s 1780 Grand Théâtre de Bordeaux.
+Originally the theater had a Style 1 Wurlitzer theater pipe organ, and then a 9 rank, 3 manual Barton with a “circus wagon” style console.

 Baraboo, Wisconsin